• Skip to primary navigation

 • Leftover cookies will stay good for a few days after baking.
 Store in an airtight container at room temperature for up to 4 days.

 • You can bake these cookies ahead of time.
-Separately freeze both the cookies and buttercream for up to 3 months in an airtight container.
+Separately or together, freeze both the cookies and buttercream for up to 3 months in an airtight container.
 Let the buttercream come to room temperature before putting it into a piping bag.

-Container of cookies
+Container of cookies.

 Tips to Bake Like a Pro